 - Emotional and mental wellbeing – ensuring all our young people develop a sense of self-worth and confidence, as well as have a feeling of belonging.

 During years 7 and 8, our young people are developing skills that will enable them to work towards qualifications as they move into year 9 and above.
-We tailor the courses we offer to the interests of our young people, which includes programmes such as ASDAN Towards Independence, Transition Challenge, Personal Progress; City and Guilds entry level award and certificate in Effective Augmentative and Alternative Communication, as well as English and maths entry level certificates and GCSEs.
+We tailor the courses we offer to the interests of our young people, which includes programmes such as ASDAN My Independence and Personal Progress; City and Guilds entry level award and certificate in Effective Augmentative and Alternative Communication, Open Awards Accessible ICT, WJEC Entry Pathways in a range of subjects as well as English and maths entry level certificates and GCSEs.

 We believe that it is important that our young people achieve nationally recognised qualifications to reflect their ability and promote self-esteem and confidence.